 Inner Line Permits and Trekking Permits

-Conveniently, the ILP can be obtained at Sikkim houses in Delhi and Kolkata, at all high commissions abroad, and even at the tourism desk at Bagdogra Airport.
-Additional issuance points include the Sikkim Nationalised Transport office in Siliguri and state crossings at Rangpo, Melli, and Jerethang check posts.
-Valid for fifteen days with an easy extension option for another fifteen days in Gangtok and Pelling, the ILP ensures you have ample time to soak in all that Sikkim has to offer.
+The Inner Line Permit can be obtained at Sikkim houses in Delhi and Kolkata, at all high commissions abroad, and even at the tourism desk at Bagdogra Airport.
+Additional issuance points include the Sikkim Nationalised Transport office in Siliguri and state crossings at Rangpo, Melli, and Jorethang police check posts.
+The Inner Line Permit will initially be granted for a fifteen day period, and can be easily extended for another fifteen days in Gangtok and Pelling.
 The documents that you need are xeroxed copies of your Passport, Indian Visa and two passport size photos.
-You will also need to present the same in original.
+You will also need to present the same in original too.

 Environmental and Cultural Sensitivity: